8ta4/quest/DONTREADME.md

     getting rich is doable too.
 Hard, but doable.
 ```

+This example is based on Paul Graham's essay "How to Start a Startup."

 > Is the YAML file required to be sorted?

 No, the YAML file doesn't need to be sorted.
 The software takes care of the ordering based on the content.